OyinSys/remita-joomla-virtuemart/README.md

 ---
 ### Summary

 With Remita Joomla Virtuemart Payment Plugin, the store admin can easily add all desired payment methods to the Virtuemart webshop.
-Please refer to https://www.remita.net for an overview of all features and services.
+Please refer to https://www.remita.net for an overview of all features and services

 ![](readMeImage/popup.png)

 ---

-### Plugin Features
+## Plugin Features

 *   __Accept payment__ via Visa Cards, Mastercards, Verve Cards and eWallets